-Jack is a Counsellor, a Couples Therapist, and community educator.
+Jack is a Counsellor, a Couples Therapist, & community educator.

 Masters in Music Therapy, University College Limerick, Ireland 2009